leepike/SmartCheck/refs/README.txt

 What I really want is a bijection from a set of sized value to values, and a function taking a value, and telling me what sized was used.

+What this works well for is if there's are large and numerous large counterexamples but with a small number of nearby small counterexamples that are local minimums.
+This can happen with, say lists of lists as inputs, where the inner lists might all be empty (and still produce a counter example), but in general, you grow all the data simultaneously.
+In general, this is an issue for any embedded data structures.

 -- xmonad ----------------------------------------------------------------------